Iran nuclear deal shipping insurance element may help oil sales

 Oil markets were closed on Sunday but the breakthrough is likely to weigh on prices when the market opens on Monday.

-"The various groups aligned against any deal give the market good cause for scepticism, but this deal is clearly a significant and bearish development," said Seth Kleinman, head of energy research at Citigroup.
+"The various groups aligned against any deal give the market good cause for skepticism, but this deal is clearly a significant and bearish development," said Seth Kleinman, head of energy research at Citigroup.

 The White House estimates that Iran has lost more than $80 billion since the beginning of 2012 because of lost oil sales.
 It also estimates Tehran's earnings over the next six months will be $30 billion down compared with a six-month period of 2011, before sanctions were imposed.